What is antiphospholipid syndrome?

 A severe form of the disease is called catastrophic antiphospholipid syndrome.
 This is where blockage of blood vessels in multiple organs may occur over days or weeks.
 The condition is serious and often lethal.

-Diagnosis of APS is confirmed from laboratory tests that show the presence of antiphospholipid antibodies or abnormalities in phospholipid-dependent tests of blood clotting (coagulation).
-Patients with suspected APS should be tested for the following:
+Diagnosis of antiphospholipid syndrome is confirmed from laboratory tests that show the presence of antiphospholipid antibodies or abnormalities in phospholipid-dependent tests of blood clotting (coagulation).
+Patients with suspected antiphospholipid syndrome should be tested for the following:

 - aCL antibodies